Forensic Building Exterior Envelope Consulting Service

 Water Vapor Control

-Control of rain is most fundamental, and there are numerous strategies to this end, namely, perfect barriers, drained screens, and mass / storage systems.
+Control of rain is fundamental, and numerous strategies exist, namely, perfect barriers, drained screens, and mass/storage systems.

-One of the main purposes of a roof is to resist water.
+One of the primary purposes of a roof is to resist water.
 Two broad categories of roofs are flat and pitched.
-Flat roofs actually slope up to 10° or 15° but are built to resist standing water.
-Pitched roofs are designed to shed water but not resist standing water which can occur during wind-driven rain or ice damming.
-Typically residential, pitched roofs are covered with an underlayment material beneath the roof covering material as a second line of defense.
+Flat roofs slope up to 10° or 15° but are built to resist standing water.
+Pitched roofs are designed to shed water but not resist standing water, which can occur during wind-driven rain or ice damming.
+Typically, residential, pitched roofs are covered with an underlayment material beneath the roof covering material as a second line of defense.
 Domestic roof construction may also be ventilated to help remove moisture from leakage and condensation.

 Air Control